liuyehcf/BlogSource/_unposts/Interview.md

     > In Java, an abstract class can have defined methods, while an interface can only have undefined methods.
 A class can inherit from only one abstract class but implement multiple interfaces.

 1. Explain the concept of method overloading and method overriding.
+    > Method overloading refers to having multiple methods with the same name but different parameters within a class.
+Method overriding, on the other hand, occurs when a subclass modifies or extends a method inherited from its superclass.

 1. What is the difference between checked and unchecked exceptions in Java?
+    > Checked exceptions must be declared or handled, while unchecked exceptions can occur without explicit handling or declaration.

 1. What are the access modifiers in Java?
 Explain their visibility levels.
+    > Access modifiers in Java control visibility. "public" allows access anywhere, "protected" within the package and subclasses, "default" (no modifier) within the package, and "private" within the class.

 1. What is the difference between ArrayList and LinkedList?
+    > ArrayList provides fast random access using a dynamic array, while LinkedList offers efficient insertion and deletion using a doubly-linked list.

 1. What is the difference between a constructor and a method?
+    > Constructor initializes objects, called automatically when created, while a method performs actions, called explicitly by name

 1. What is the purpose of the "final" keyword in Java?
 1. How does garbage collection work in Java?
 1. What is the difference between the "==" operator and the "equals()" method?